Decoherence, Branching, and the Born Rule in a Mixed-State Everettian Multiverse: Discussion

-A theory on which we can apply this strategy is the Everettian Wentaculus (\cite{chen2018}, \cite{chen2022strong}).
+A theory on which we can apply this strategy is the Everettian Wentaculus (\cite{chen2018, chen2022strong, ChenNature2023}).
 This version of DMR\textsubscript{E} proposes a simple and unique choice of the initial density matrix of the multiverse (as a version of the Past Hypothesis) and regards it as the only nomological possibility.
 As a matter of physical laws, the history of the Everettian multiverse could not have been different.
 There is no longer a choice of the fundamental density matrix, beyond the choice of the physical law, because the actual one is nomologically necessary.
 It is an instance of ``strong determinism.''
-Both classical (statistical mechanical) and quantum probabilities can be understood as branch weights of the Everettian Wentaculus multiverse, represented by a mixed-state density matrix. \y{With the possibility of a unified treatment of probabilities (among other things), the generalization from WFR\textsubscript{E} to DMR\textsubscript{E} is theoretically attractive.}\footnote{\y{Two remarks here: (1) \textcite{saunders2021} has proposed that we can understand quantum probabilities in terms of ``branch-counting.''
-His considerations are analogous to the counting arguments of Boltzmann in the foundations of statistical mechanics.
-When applied to the Everettian Wentaculus, Saunders's proposal, if correct, would allow us to justify both classical and quantum probabilities by counting branches in a natural way.
-(2) For more discussions about the elimination of classical probability in the Wentaculus theories and other theoretical advantages, see \textcite{chen2018valia, chen2018}.
-For two other proposals of eliminating the Statistical Postulate, see Albert (2000, \S7) and Wallace (2012, \S9).} }
+Both classical (statistical-mechanical) and quantum probabilities can be understood as branch weights of the Everettian Wentaculus multiverse, represented by a mixed-state density matrix. \y{With the possibility of a unified treatment of probabilities (\x{in the sense described earlier}), the generalization from WFR\textsubscript{E} to DMR\textsubscript{E} is theoretically attractive.}\footnote{For two other proposals of eliminating the Statistical Postulate, see Albert (\citeyear{albert2000time}, \S7) and Wallace (2012, \S9).}